jkelley129/IGNIS-OS/README.md

 - Agnostic block device I/O layer
 - Block device drivers
   - ATA
-  - NVMe

 ## Features I hope to add
-- (TEST) Disk drivers for persistent storage( IN PROGRESS )
+- (TEST) Disk drivers for persistent storage[ ON HOLD ]
-- Modularize structure and drivers ( NEXT TASK )
+- Modularize structure and drivers [ IN PROGRESS ]
   - Decouple vga from everything
   - Separate ramfs and vfs
   - Implement the error handling
   - Add generic driver registration system
   - Decouple static global state
-- Implementation of an on-disk filesystem ( PROJECTED NEXT TASK )
+- Implementation of an on-disk filesystem [ PROJECTED NEXT TASK ]
 - More standard filesystem(FAT32, or other)
 - More device drivers for more devices
 - Audio integration